dirvine/data_chain/docs/data_blocks.md

 The process described above will mean that decentralised network, far from potentially losing data on restart should recover with a very high degree of certainty.

-As nodes will retain a list of previously connected nodes as well as attempt to rejoin a group then each node can use it's "remembered" list of previously known node names to validate a majority without the other nodes existing.
+As nodes will retain a list of previously connected nodes, as well as attempt to rejoin a group, each node can use its "remembered" list of previously known node names to validate a majority without the other nodes existing.
 This is a form of offline validation that can be extended further.
 It allows offline validation for a node, but does not allow this validation to be sent to another node.
 The remainder of the old group will have to form again to provide full validation.